eyes-on-disabilities/website/docs/en/02-basic-knowledge/01-motoneuron-diseases.md

 This chapter describes what motor neuron diseases are, the challenges faced by those affected and the extent to which eye-tracking systems can help.

-## Motor neuron diseases: Progressive loss of body control
+## Motor Neuron Diseases: Progressive Loss of Body Control

 [Motor neuron diseases (MND)](https://en.wikipedia.org/wiki/Motor_neuron_diseases) are neurological disorders that affect the nerve cells responsible for controlling muscle movement.
 They lead to a progressive degeneration of the so-called [motor neurons](https://en.wikipedia.org/wiki/Motor_neuron), which can result in muscle weakness, paralysis and ultimately the loss of basic physical functions such as speaking, swallowing and breathing.